Skip to content

 Teaching Kids About Miracles: Biblical Faith and God's Power Today

 The challenge: How do we teach kids about God's miraculous power WITHOUT creating unrealistic expectations or "health and wealth" theology?
 How do we help them see God's power in everyday provision while also marveling at extraordinary miracles?
-The answer: Ground teaching in SCRIPTURE (God CAN do anything—Matthew 19:26), teach God's PURPOSES (miracles serve His plan, not our comfort—John 9:3), emphasize FAITH over formulas (trust God's character, not methods—Hebrews 11:6), and address unanswered prayers honestly (God's "no" is still loving—2 Corinthians 12:9).
-Miracles = God's power on display, but He's sovereign over when/how.
+The answer: Ground teaching in SCRIPTURE (God CAN do anything, Matthew 19:26), teach God's PURPOSES (miracles serve His plan, not our comfort, John 9:3), emphasize FAITH over formulas (trust God's character, not methods, Hebrews 11:6), and address unanswered prayers honestly (God's "no" is still loving, 2 Corinthians 12:9).
+Miracles = God's power on display, but He's sovereign over when and how.

 "Jesus looked at them and said, 'With man this is impossible, but with God all things are possible.'"